Deaadman/UniversalTweaks/README.md

 ## GENERAL INFORMATION:

-Universal Tweaks is a modification that enhances existing gameplay elements by modifing things within [**The Long Dark**](https://www.hinterlandgames.com/the-long-dark/), that just makes sense.
+Universal Tweaks is a modification that enhances existing gameplay elements by modifying things within [**The Long Dark**](https://www.hinterlandgames.com/the-long-dark/), that just makes sense.

 ### Features:
--  **Flashlights:** Flashlights now work after an aurora is over, but only charged during an aurora.
+-  **Flashlights:** Flashlights now work after an aurora is over, but only charge during an aurora.

 >**Note**: More features are to come, if you have any requests which just make sense open a feature request under [**issues**](https://github.com/Deaadman/UniversalTweaks/issues)!